 What Is a Dehumidifier?

-Alternatively, a dehumidifier is a device used to remove excess moisture from the air in your home.
+A dehumidifier is a device used to remove excess moisture from the air in your home.
 High humidity levels can produce condensation on walls and windows, musty odors, mold, and mildew.
 As a result, a dehumidifier can help reduce mold growth and eliminate offensive smells from your home.

-Dehumidifiers draw in air from your home and pass it over a series of coils.
+How do dehumidifiers work?
+They draw in air from your home and pass it over a series of coils.
 As the air travels around the coils, the water in the air condenses and collects in a tank.
 The tank size can vary depending on the dehumidifier’s model, but most require draining periodically.
 Some dehumidifiers also have built-in drainage connected to a hose, allowing water to be drained directly from the unit.

 What Are the Benefits of an Air Purifier?